Why Climate Change Startups Are the Need of the Hour?

 Too frequently see businesses, especially climate change startups, lose sight of this notion.
 Take, for example, long institutionalized recycling.
 Everyone understands the importance of recycling in decreasing trash and, as a result, mitigating climate change.
 We cannot continue to generate garbage at the current rate.
 Recycling is a method of reducing the amount of waste in the world.
 Recycling is based on the idea of repurposing old items in new ways.
 When presented with a split-second option between the blue bin and the black bin, it's far easier for the ordinary customer to toss an item into the black bin rather than take the required step(s) to study the item's actual recyclability.

-Develop, Support, And Promote
+Develop, Support, and Promote

 This is a critical time for technology to tackle major issues.
 Climate change is the most serious and time-sensitive of these issues.
 We have the potential to leverage the technological advances of the previous several decades to make it easier for everyone — yes, everyone — to help save the world.
 We need to develop, support, and promote technology that does good while also doing well.